Getting only half the audio experience? Here’s your one-stop guide to fix your headphones that only work in one ear.

 Headphones Only Work in One Ear: How to Fix Audio Source Issues

-When your headphones work only on one side, the issue often lies with your device’s audio settings, not necessarily the headphones themselves.
+When your headphones work only on one side, the issue often lies with your device’s audio settings, not the headphones themselves.

 Here are some simple settings-related fixes you can try: